By Robert Burney

 We need to take responsibility without taking

-children - and STOP them from controlling our lives.
-STOP them from driving
+inner children - and STOP them from controlling our lives.
+STOP them from

-the bus!
-Children are not supposed to drive, they are not supposed
+driving the bus!
+Children are not supposed to drive, they are not

+abandoned.
 We have been doing it backwards.
-We abandoned and abused our inner children.
+We abandoned and abused our

+inner children.
 Locked them in a dark place within us.
-And at the same time let the children
+And at the same time

-a great deal in just a few words.
-It speaks to the balance that is
+It says a great deal in just a few words.
+It speaks to the balance

-the goal of the healing process.
-Take responsibility for my side
+that is the goal of the healing process.
+Take responsibility for my

-of the street without blaming - me or anyone else.
-Feel my
+side of the street without blaming - me or anyone else.
+Feel

 and compassion for the child that I was, at the same time I take control